acquia/blt/readme/multisite.md

 Start by following the [Acquia Cloud multisite instructions](https://docs.acquia.com/acquia-cloud/multisite) to configure your codebase for Acquia Cloud.
 Specifically, these instructions should walk you through:

 1. Creating a new database in Cloud.
 2. Creating a new site directory in your codebase.
-It's recommended to name each directory according to the site's primary domain (e.g. docroot/sites/example.com).
+It's recommended to name each directory according to the site's primary domain (e.g., docroot/sites/example.com).
 3. Creating a sites.php file to direct incoming HTTP requests to the appropriate site.
 Note that if you name your sites according to their domain names, and use a canonical approach to subdomains (local.example.com, dev.example.com, example.com), you don't need to modify sites.php at all--but the file does need to exist, even if it's empty.
 4. Adding the site-specific settings include to each site's settings.php file.
-In the `settings.php` for your multisite, add the `require` statement for your multisite database credentials *before* the `require` statement for `blt.settings.php`.
-E.g.,
+In the `settings.php` for your multisite, add the `require` statement for your multisite database credentials *before* the `require` statement for `blt.settings.php`, e.g.,

         if (file_exists('/var/www/site-php')) {
           require '/var/www/site-php/mysite/multisitename-settings.inc';